Can Bose-Einstein condensates enhance radioactive decay?

 \textbf{Specific Proposals} We can now examine specific proposals for enhancement of nuclear decay using Bose-Einstein condensates.
 Suggested experimental parameters for the proposals to enhance gamma-ray emission from $^{135m}\mathrm{Cs}$~\cite{MARMUGI2018}, neutrino emission from $^{83}\mathrm{Rb}$ (neglecting its fermionic nature)~\cite{neutrino_laser_jones_formaggio} are summarized in Table \ref{table:experimental_parameter}.
 For photon energies around 1 MeV, the photon wavelength is on the order of pm.
 For a cloud of few $\mu$m diameter the coherent solid angle is on the order of $10^{-12}$.

 The authors of the gamma ray laser proposal predict that a condensate of $^{135m}\mathrm{Cs}$ will produce an enhancement of the decay rate by more than 3 orders of magnitude compared to the spontaneous lifetime of 53 min or 3000 s.
 The experimental realization of this proposal has received funding from two sources~\cite{Gamma_funding} and is a long-term goal for the trapping and cooling of cesium isotopes at the atom-trap facility at the University of Jyväskylä, Finland~\cite{PLATAN2024}.
-Using the equations above and the parameters in Table \ref{table:experimental_parameter}, we obtain a gain $g \approx 10^{-17}$ if we assume that coherence time is limited by the recoil of the daughter.
-However, the daughter atom decays further with a estimated lifetime of 50 ps~\cite{MARMUGI2018}, reducing the gain to $g\approx N (\lambda/d)^2 \Gamma \times 50\, \mathrm{ps} \approx 10^{-20}$.
+Using the equations above and the parameters in Table \ref{table:experimental_parameter}, we obtain a gain $g \approx 10^{-16}$ if we assume that coherence time is limited by the recoil of the daughter.
+However, the daughter atom decays further with a estimated lifetime of 50 ps~\cite{MARMUGI2018}, which can reduce the gain to $g\approx N (\lambda/d)^2 \Gamma \times 50\, \mathrm{ps} \approx 10^{-20}$, unless there is two photon-superradiance due to coherence between the initial and final state of the cascaded gamma ray transition \cite{Two_photon}.

-This proposal~\cite{MARMUGI2018} is based on the incorrect assumption that the condensate has special properties: ``The collective de-excitation relies on the coherence of the condensate being transferred to $\gamma$ photons ...''; ``indistinguishable nuclei in the BEC imprint the coherence of the boson field in the photon field.
+The gamma-ray laser proposal~\cite{MARMUGI2018} is based on the incorrect assumption that the condensate has special properties: ``The collective de-excitation relies on the coherence of the condensate being transferred to $\gamma$ photons ...''; ``indistinguishable nuclei in the BEC imprint the coherence of the boson field in the photon field.
 In fact, this process could not happen in mere cold atomic samples.''\cite{MARMUGI2018} We disagree with these statements.
-The authors use the same coupled equations for atoms and light discussed above, but assume infinite coherence time for both daughter atoms and gamma ray in the main text.
-In the supplement, they add the rapid secondary decay of the daughter, and after adiabatic elimination for this state obtain an equation which looks identical to the standard expression for the gain of an optical amplifier, where each atom has a gain cross section proportional to $\lambda^2$, and the gain profile is broadened by the decoherence rate of the daughter atom.
+The authors use the same coupled equations for atoms and light discussed above~\cite{ketterle2001cargese}, but assume infinite coherence time for both daughter atoms and gamma rays in the main text.
+In the supplement, they add the rapid secondary decay of the daughter, and after adiabatic elimination for this state obtain an equation which looks identical to the expression for a two-level optical amplifier where each atom has a gain cross section proportional to $\lambda^2$, and the gain is reduced by a factor $\Gamma/L$ due to the decay rate $L \gg \Gamma$ of the daughter atom.
 However, the authors then assume that gamma rays and parent atoms have an infinite coherence time (due to the assumed special properties of the condensate), whereas in reality it is limited by the photon escape time to 3~ps.